msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

  - This project is derived from the project by NotEnoughTech (https://github.com/notenoughtech/NodeRED-Projects/tree/master/Tuya%20Cloud%20API)

 ---

+### notes on OpenAPI V2.0

+The tuyaAPI v.
+2.0 introduces two new abstraction levels for device management: standard devices and "code".
+Standard devices are categorized by their function set using common codes.
+This allows the creation of maps also for devices that are not manufactured by Tuya but can still be controlled using the tuyaAPI.

+Additionally, the tuyaAPI v.
+2.0 introduces the concept of space and subspace for defining the spatial location of devices.
+Spaces represent large areas, such as a home or office, while subspaces represent smaller areas within a space, such as a living room or bedroom.
+This device spatial definition, in conjunction with 'groups', allows for more granular control over device operation and enables the creation of more complex automation scenarios.

+The 'standard' access
+> "The standard instruction set lets you control devices from different manufacturers with a single set of instructions.
+However, to achieve standardization, mapping relationships shall be manually created, and Tuya cannot guarantee that all hardware products support this function."

+The "instruction set" is defined using "code" (i.e. tuya name for a property, like 'switch_1' or 'cycle_time') and then mapped to natives DP.
+The devices are grouped in 554 'standard categories' (@ 12/2023, see 'Get Category List' API).

+the space abstraction

+---
 ### Tuya Cloud API and TuyaDAEMON

 The ability to access OpenAPI simply can open up interesting scenarios in TuyaDAEMON.
 Let's look at the various aspects: